 Choosing a Heating or Cooling Contractor

-So, you've decided to purchase a new furnace?
+So, you've decided to purchase new heating or cooling equipment?
 People do this for all sorts of reasons.

 - They may be building a new house.

-- They may be selling their existing house, and the buyer may have asked that they upgrade the furnace as a condition of the sale.
+- They may be selling their existing house, and the buyer may have asked that they upgrade the furnace or air conditioner as a condition of the sale.

-- Their existing furnace may be broken and beyond repair.
+- Their existing equipment may be broken and beyond repair.

-- They may be upgrading their furnace as an investment to reduce their utility bills.
+- They may be upgrading their heating or cooling system as an investment to reduce their utility bills.

-No matter what your reason, choosing a new furnace can be an intimidating process.
+No matter what your reason, choosing a new furnace or central A/C can be an intimidating process.
 There are nearly 100 different brands, and thousands of different models on the market.
-There are budget models, fully featured models and high efficiency models.
-There are upflow, downflow and cross-flow models.
+There are budget models, fully featured models and high-efficiency models.
+There are upflow, downflow and horizontal models.
 How can you make an informed decision without going back to school to get a furnace PhD?
 To make matters worse, a furnace is a big-ticket item.
-You can expect to spend anywhere from $1000 to $5000 or more by the time your new furnace is installed and working.
+You can expect to spend anywhere from $1,000 to $5,000 or more by the time your new furnace is installed and working.
 And, you can expect to enjoy (or resent!) your furnace for the next 25 years or more!

-- You identify and contact several HVAC contractors
+- You identify and contact three or more HVAC contractors

 - You should receive a written estimate from each contractor.
 Make sure that the estimate breaks out the different charges that the contractor expects to encounter -- i.e. how much will the furnace itself cost?
 How much in labor?
 Do they recommend work on your home's ducts?